 Treatment for advanced Merkel cell carcinoma

-If Merkel cell carcinoma has spread distantly (i.e. stage IV), patients generally need systemic therapy instead of local therapy.
-Until recently, the standard systemic option used to be chemotherapy, which would shrink many tumors but only provide about three months of cancer control.
-However, many recent trials have resulted in a major shift toward using treatments designed to stimulate the immune system in Merkel cell carcinoma.
-The most promising emerging option to treat Merkel cell carcinoma is a class of drugs called immune checkpoint inhibitors.
+If your cancer has spread to distant parts of your body (stage IV), you are likely to need systemic therapy.
+Until recently, the standard systemic option was chemotherapy, which would shrink many tumors but provide only about three months of cancer control.
+Many recent clinical trials have led to a major shift toward treatments designed to stimulate your own immune system to fight your disease.

 The most promising emerging option for MCC is a class of drugs called immune checkpoint inhibitors (ICIs).

 In March 2017, the U.S. Food and Drug Administration approved the first treatment for metastatic MCC: the ICI avelumab (Bavencio).
 SCCA was one of the leading sites for a clinical trial testing this medicine.

 In the study, avelumab was used to treat 88 patients who had metastatic MCC that had come back despite at least one round of chemotherapy.
 Twenty-eight of those patients’ tumors shrank or disappeared in response to avelumab.
 Among patients who initially responded to the medicine, over 80% had responses lasting more than a year.

 Many patients not only did well, without evidence of active cancer, but also had a very good quality of life while receiving this therapy.